scipy/scipy/doc/source/dev/toolchain.rst

 .. _Visual Studio 16.8: https://docs.microsoft.com/en-us/cpp/overview/visual-cpp-language-conformance#c-standard-library-features-1
 .. _windows-specific types: https://docs.microsoft.com/en-us/cpp/c-runtime-library/complex-math-support

-Therefore, using C features beyond C90 was only possible insofar there was support on Windows; however, as of as of the end of 2021, a sufficiently recent compiler is used.
+Therefore, using C features beyond C90 was only possible insofar as there was support on Windows; however, as of as of the end of 2021, a sufficiently recent compiler is used.
 This is because GCC & LLVM support all relevant C11 features with the oldest currently used versions, and C17 is just a bugfix for C11, as mentioned above.
 In short: